Wakaba2/World-Renderer/README.md

 Fixed some bugs

 v1.3.3
-Added a blend mode: "CLOUDS"
+Added a blend mode "CLOUDS"
 Added a procedure "Set color mask"
 Fixed some bugs